-Dr. Eric Feigl-Ding (Eric Ding) is an epidemiologist and health economist at the Harvard Chan School of Public Health, and a Senior Fellow at the Federation of American Scientists in Washington DC.
-At HSPH, he is currently a Visiting Scientist (after previously holding full time positions at Harvard between 2004-2018).
+Dr. Eric Feigl-Ding (Eric Ding) is an epidemiologist and health economist.
+He is a Senior Fellow at the Federation of American Scientists in Washington DC, where he is a Steering Committee member of the FAS COVID-19 Rapid Response Task Force.
+At HSPH, he was at Harvard between 2004-2020.

 His work focuses on the intersection of public health and public policy.
 He also currently works on behavioral interventions for prevention, Medicare cost and quality improvements, drug safety, evidence guideline improvements for nutrition, diabetes/obesity prevention, and public health programs in the US.
 He has further expertise in systematic reviews, public health program design, policy implementation, and leveraging big data for improving health systems.